mui/material-ui/docs/data/material/migration/upgrade-to-v6/upgrade-to-v6.md

 +listItemButtonClasses.selected
 ```

-### Loading Button

-In v6, the `children` prop passed to the Loading Button component is now wrapped in a `<span>` tag to avoid [issues](https://github.com/mui/material-ui/issues/27853) when using tools to translate websites.

 ### Rating

 Previously, due to a bug, the `aria-label` attribute was "null Stars" when no value was set in the Rating component.